This post contains affiliate links.

 - Add beef and pork to bowl and use your hands to combine the breadcrumb mixture into the meat.

 - Drop meatballs into simmering sauce.
-Allow to simmer in sauce at least 30 minutes, stirring occasionally.
+Allow to simmer in sauce at least 30 minutes before serving but preferred an hour.
+Meatballs should register at least 165 °F

 The owner of this website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties including, but not limited to, amazon.com, endless.com, myhabit.com, smallparts.com, or amazonwireless.com